Ghini/ghini.desktop/doc/editing.rst

 ------
 The Family editor allows you to add or change a botanical family.

-The *Family* field on the editor will change the name of the family.
+The *Family* field on the editor lets you change the epithet of the family.
 The Family field is required.

-The *Qualifier* field will change the family qualifier.
-The value can either be *sensu lato*, *sensu stricto* or nothing.
+The *Qualifier* field lets you change the family qualifier.
+The value can either be *sensu lato*, *sensu stricto*, or nothing.

 *Synonyms* allow you to add other families that are synonyms with the family you are currently editing.
 To add a new synonyms type in a family name in the entry.
 You must select a family name from the list of completions.
-Once you have selcted a family name that you want to add as a synonym click on the Add button next to the synonym list and it will add the selected synonym to the list.
-To remove a synonym select the synonym from the list and click on the Remove button.
+Once you have selcted a family name that you want to add as a synonym click on the Add button next to the synonym list and the software adds the selected synonym to the list.
+To remove a synonym, select the synonym from the list and click on the Remove button.

 To cancel your changes without saving then click on the *Cancel* button.